smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 #### Using IBM Commands for Event Response

 OpCon job master maintenance only supports the prompting and updating of OpCon $-commands as Event commands that may be executed in response to messages generated by IBM i jobs.
-However, a work-around has been developed for this restriction in data entry rules, so that it is possible to register an IBM-format command that will be executed by the IBM i LSAM, instead of sending an Event command back to OpCon.
+However, the following work-around has been developed for this restriction in the OpCon User Interface data entry rules, so that it is possible to register an IBM-format command that will be executed by the IBM i LSAM, instead of sending an Event command back to OpCon.

+##### Work-around for specifying IBM i commands as Message Management Events:
 To register an IBM-format command in the OpCon job master record, select the OpCon Event command named $CONSOLE:DISPLAY.
 Then, when replacing the <**message**> parameter for this command, insert the reserved character string: 'QCMD:' followed by any IBM-format command that is desired.
 Following is an example of how the final Event command would look:

-:::tip EXAMPLE
+:::note EXAMPLE
 ```
 $CONSOLE:DISPLAY,QCMD:WRKJOB OUTPUT(*PRINT)
 ```